SHSND Home > Historic Sites > Fort Totten > Exhibits

 Encountering Fort Totten

 Immerse yourself in history!
-Choose between following a soldier, a young female Chippewa student, a teacher, or a teenage male Dakota student as you tour the fort grounds.
-These four self-guided itineraries will allow you to follow a single individual throughout the fort, experiencing life at Fort Totten as that person might have lived it.
-All four characters are based on oral histories collected from Spirit Lake tribal members and other 19th and 20th Century accounts.
-Major new exhibits that opened May 16 in the commissary storehouse building will introduce you to the fort during its time as a military post (1867-90) and boarding school for American Indians (1891-1959).
-Also included in the new exhibits is a section on the preservation of the fort during the last 50 years by the State Historical Society North Dakota.
+Choose to follow a soldier, a young female Chippewa student, a teacher, or a teenage male Dakota student as you tour the fort grounds.
+These self-guided itineraries will allow you to experience life at Fort Totten as that person might have lived it.
+All four characters are based on oral histories collected from Spirit Lake tribal members and other 19th- and 20th-century accounts.
+The commissary storehouse building will introduce you to the fort during its time as a military post (1867-1890), a boarding school for American Indians (1891-1935; 1940-1959), and a tuberculosis preventorium (1935-1939).
+Also included is a section on the preservation of the fort by the State Historical Society North Dakota.
 Fort Totten has long been considered one of the best-preserved frontier military posts west of the Mississippi River.

 The following slideshow features a preview of what visitors can experience at the Encountering Fort Totten exhibit.